 Requests for Rainforest Strategies services, speaking engagements, and assessments from organizations outside the economic development sphere (universities and private sector).

 Albertan organizational development consultants, business consultants, and online learning platform developers are engaging to capture the emerging market in Alberta related to improving Rainforest Scorecard assessment results and related entrepreneurism.

 PARTICIPANTS & PROCESS

-- Since the effort launched in mid-2016, over 120 leaders from government, industry, academia, various economic development agencies, and incubators/accelerators have participated.
+Since the effort launched in mid-2016, over hundreds leaders from government, industry, academia, various economic development agencies, and incubators/accelerators, and even more entrepreneurs have participated.

-- Two “Rainforest Immersion” events have been conducted in Banff, drawing from the whole province.
+Six “Rainforest Immersion” events have been conducted in Banff, Calgary, and Edmonton, drawing from the whole province.

-- An in-depth introduction to the Rainforest conceptual framework, and its relevancy to Alberta, was presented.
+An in-depth introduction to the Rainforest conceptual framework, and its relevancy to Alberta, has been presented.

-- Participants plotted individual Rainforest Scorecard results on a team Rainforest Radar, identifying strategic issues and improvement opportunities.
+Participants plotted individual and group Rainforest Scorecard results, identifying strategic issues and improvement opportunities.
 Statistical analysis of the consolidated scores for each of the six assessment domains revealed strengths and weaknesses, cohesiveness and diversity.
 Semi-annual reassessments reveal trends.

-If you find this Client Case inspiring, please contact an RFS Partner about how to get the same kinds of products and outcomes for your organization.
+If you find this Client Case inspiring, please contact RFS about how to get the same kinds of products and outcomes for your organization.